 Animals That Get Revenge on the Humans That Mistreated Them

 The elephant that killed a trophy hunter in Namibia?
 The tiger that attacked its trainer at the circus?
 The elk that gored a hunter after he had shot it dead?
 The wounded buffalo that killed the man who was trying to shoot it?
-The cows and pigs that get slow revenge by giving cancer and heart attacks to the people who spend their lives eating them?
-Big dicks, big dicks, big dicks across the board. - Jamie Lee Curtis Taete
+The cows and pigs that get slow revenge by giving cancer and heart attacks to the people who spent their lives eating them?
+Big dicks, big dicks, big dicks across the board. - JLCT

 Severed Snake Heads